Transpower, Northpower and Top Energy collaborate

 keep readingIf you want to operate machinery or undertake other work in close proximity to Top Energy’s power lines or other electrical equipment, you need consent to ensure the work is conducted safely, and to avoid any costly damage to the electricity cables.

 Approving your Close Approach Consent will take a minimum of 10 working days.
 Complex jobs may take longer.
-Additional time may be required to arrange for outages or other safety management arrangements to be scheduled.
+Additional time may be required to schedule outages or other safety management arrangements.

-Due to a high volume of applications for wood lot and forest harvesting, applications for this type of work will take a minimum of 16 working days' notice in order to process.
+Applications for wood lot and forest harvesting require a minimum of 16 working days' notice to process.
 Please apply with as much notice as possible to avoid delays.

 Working close to power lines and other electrical equipment can be dangerous.
 There is no application fee.
-However, if a Top Energy Asset Protection Officer is required you will be charged for their time.
+However, if a Top Energy Asset Protection Officer or other work is required, you will be charged for their time.

-We will contact you to arrange an on-site safety planning meeting with you, or your site supervisor, prior to starting any work requiring consent.
-This is a requirement of our consenting process to discuss the proposed work and agree on risk controls.
+We will contact you to arrange an on-site safety planning meeting with you or your site supervisor before starting any work requiring consent.
+Our consenting process requires us to discuss the proposed work and agree on risk controls.

 Apply for consent to work near the Top Energy network below.